 Below is the text of an email I recently sent out to all of the attendees at last year’s inaugural OpenVA conference.
 As the following email notes, this year we are doing things a bit different, focusing more intently on how we utilize out time together to build some momentum around getting some things done.
 It seems to have resonated with folks because we already have 75+ registrants in less than two weeks, and most folks on that email list are still enjoying the precious last moments of summer vacation.
 Read on for more details and be sure to register before we cap out at 150.

-This spring we are holding the first in what we hope will be a long series of campus based workshops that will supplement the Annual OpenVA conferences, but we have decided to change up the format a bit.
-The first two conferences brought together students, educators, learning technology specialists and administrators to share innovative practices using OER.
-Since that time, the planning committee has remained engaged enthusiastic about furthering the work in this area.
+This Fall we are running a 2nd Annual OpenVA conference, but we have decided to change up the format a bit.
+As you may recall, the inaugural event held last October at the University of Mary Washington was a conference format that brought together educators, learning technology specialists and administrators to share innovative practices using open education resources.
+Since that time, the planning committee has remained engaged and they are enthusiastic about furthering the work in this area.

 Some event presenters will be invited by the planning committee based on its prior knowledge of their work and its relevance to the topics.
-However, there is also an open call on the website for submissions so that the committee can learn about other examples and incorporate them into a robust schedule for the roughly 3-hour event.
+However, there is also an open call on the website for submissions so that the committee can learn about other examples and incorporate them into a robust schedule for the day.

 Also, you can register for the event, which will be free of charge, here: http://openva.org/register-2/

 If you have any questions, please let me know.